 Also, the whole pool costs us what, $30.
 How much of a fine can we really make.

+My thing has always been, reverse the odds we have now, whatever they are. instead of starting with the bottom, you start with the guy who had the best team to not be in the playoffs, and go down.
+It will not eliminate teams who trade off rentals for futures, but it will make you think twice before you gut your roster completely, hoping to lose games.
 The pool I put this rule into is not even head to head, frankly, for head to head, I think this kind of anti tanking rule is a must.
 If I go trade off St.Louis, Hossa, Doughty and everyone else tomorrow, sucks to be the guy who had to play me last week, and then watch his competition play me next week with Eric Fehr as my best fwd in my lineup.

 Again, nothing against Steve at all, I am actively trying to do exactly what he is!!! lol